status-im/help.status.im/README.md

 ![Status Help illustration](./overrides/assets/images/status-help-image.png)

-This repository contains the documentation website code and Markdown source files for [help.status.im](https://help.status.im).
+This repository contains the documentation website code and Markdown files for [help.status.im](https://help.status.im).

 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build the user documentation site.